oyvindln/vhs-decode/README.md

 The budget approach is using a video capture card based on a Conexant CX23880/1/2/3 PCI chipset.
 With a modified Linux driver, these cards can be forced to output RAW data that can be captured to a file, instead of decoding video normally as they otherwise would.

-There are now ‘’New’’ Chinese variants that can be found on AliExpress that have integrated Asmedia or ITE 1x PCIE bridge chips allowing modern systems to use them.
+There are now \"New\" Chinese variants that can be found on AliExpress that have integrated Asmedia or ITE 1x PCIE bridge chips allowing modern systems to use them.

 The cards however, at stock without any modifications, have more self-noise compared to the Domesday Duplicator setup, with about a 3db signal to noise difference.
 Currently, in recent testing, the CX23883-39 based white PCB variant cards have consistently lower noise.